Colorado Coalition for the Homeless

 Colorado Coalition for the Homeless - Denver, CO

-Colorado Coalition For The Homeless is an addiction treatment center located at 2130 Stout Street in the 80205 zip code in Denver, CO.
+Colorado Coalition For The Homeless is an addiction treatment center located at 2111 Champa Street in the 80205 zip code in Denver, CO.
 It is operated by a private non-profit organization.
-Colorado Coalition For The Homeless provides suboxone prescription, buprenorphine for pain management and relapse prevention from naltrexone.
-Some of the treatment approaches used by Colorado Coalition For The Homeless include counseling for trauma victims, counseling for substance abuse and DBT.
+Colorado Coalition For The Homeless provides prescribes suboxone, relapse prevention from naltrexone and naltrexone administration.
+Some of the treatment approaches used by Colorado Coalition For The Homeless include relapse prevention, DBT and anger management.
 Colorado Coalition For The Homeless provides outpatient heroin rehabilitation, regular outpatient heroin treatment and outpatient methadone/buprenorphine/naltrexone treatment.
-It also provides inpatient dual diagnosis treatment and residential heroin use treatment.
+It also provides inpatient treatment for heroin addiction and mental health diagnosis and residential heroin use treatment.

 1. Types of Care